renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/custom/combine.md

 # Combined input

 ## Overview
-Trivy usually scans each configuration file individually.
+Vul usually scans each configuration file individually.
 Sometimes it might be useful to compare values from different configuration files simultaneously.

 When `combine` is set to true, all config files under the specified directory are combined into one input data structure.